NehaaAcharya/Student-Skill-Gap-Analysis/README.md

 ## 🎓 Credits & Acknowledgments

-This project was developed as part of a project-based learning curriculum under the expert guidance of our Professor, **Dr. Bindu Garg**, *Department of Computer Science and Business Systems*.
+This project was developed as part of a project-based learning curriculum under the expert guidance of our Professor **Dr. Bindu Garg**, *Department of Computer Science and Business Systems*.
 We are deeply grateful for her mentorship, encouragement, and insightful feedback throughout the development process.